vistalab/teachmri/README.md

-# Psych 204A (An introduction to human neuroimaging using magnetic resonance)
+# An introduction to human neuroimaging using magnetic resonance (Psych 204A)

 These are Matlab tutorial live scripts we use for homeworks and experimenting with MRI principles.